devel0x/electronero/explorer/token/README.md

 python3 app.py
 ```

 Visit <http://localhost:5000> in a browser.
 The home page lists all known tokens and lets you search by token or participant address.
 A filter box above the table makes it easy to find a specific token.
 Results are displayed in responsive tables with a search box.
 A theme toggle allows switching between light and dark modes and your preference is saved in `localStorage`.
+The layout automatically adapts to small screens for mobile use.

 ## Features

 - Responsive layout with light and dark themes
+- Mobile-friendly tables that scroll on small screens
 - Lists all known tokens with on-page search
 - History queries by token address or participant address
 - Simple forms on the home page for ad hoc lookups